 1. Example of an onboarding drip campaign

-Email 1: Encourage customers to finish setting up their new account.
+Email 1: Encourage customers to finish setting up their new accounts.
 Take them through the basic steps they need to take to start using your product.
-If the account is fully set up automatically, use the first onboarding email to simply welcome new customers and let them know you are available for a demo.
+If the account is fully set up automatically, use the first onboarding email to welcome new customers and let them know you are available for a demo.

 2. Welcome email drip

 The most basic drip that you need to have is the welcome email sequence.
-This is the first sequence that is activated after a new subscriber has joined your list.
+This is the first sequence activated after a new subscriber has joined your list.
 This is often the first impression people will get from your brand.

 So, the welcome email is super important.
 Welcome email drips also serve to increase your bottom line.
 According to Experian, they generate 3x more revenue than other types of emails.

 Have a look at this illustration of a welcome email from Yoga Pod.
-It offers a brief greeting, a vibrant video with real customers, links to explore the class schedule, and detail about the business location.
+It offers a brief greeting, a vibrant video with real customers, links to explore the class schedule, and details about the business location.

 The value of this complete drip campaign example is that it gives users a thorough look at the Barnes & Noble brand and highlights the brick-and-mortar locations of the stores.

-3. Retain current customers drip example
+3. Retain current customers' drip example

 For instance, one of the top ways to keep current clients is to help them obtain more value from their investment in your product.
-You can deploy an automated drip campaign to share helpful content about market trends influencing their situation, inspiration, ideas and ways to use your product, and other practical resources that will keep them engaged with your product and brand.
+You can deploy an automated drip campaign to share helpful content about market trends influencing their situation, inspiration, ideas and ways to use your product, and other practical resources to keep them engaged with your product and brand.